mingmei56/gitTest/readme.txt

-Git is a version control system. wxx is a bad guy.
+Git is a distributed version control system.
+Git is free software.